BrennanCurrie/deep-learning-challenge/README.md

    IS_SUCCESSFUL

 2. What variable(s) are the features for your model?
-   APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION,	STATUS,	INCOME_AMT,	SPECIAL_CONSIDERATIONS,	ASK_AMT,
+   APPLICATION_TYPE, AFFILIATION, CLASSIFICATION, USE_CASE, ORGANIZATION,	STATUS,	INCOME_AMT,	SPECIAL_CONSIDERATIONS,	ASK_AMT

 3. What variable(s) should be removed from the input data because they are neither targets nor features?
    EIN, NAME